SluskyLab/isitabarrel/README.md

 ## Web Application
 The IsItABarrelDB has an associated web application, where you can download the entire database or a filtered set of results.
 It can be found at [https://isitabarrel.ku.edu](https://isitabarrel.ku.edu).

+## Input Files
+The input files used for generating the IsItABarrelDB can be found at [https://github.com/SluskyLab/isitabarrel-data](https://github.com/SluskyLab/isitabarrel-data).

 ## Copyright And License

 This software is Copyright (c) 2022 by The University of Kansas.